Dennis G. Walsh

-Dennis Gerard Walsh (born June 16, 1965) is an American bishop of the Catholic Church.
-He currently serves as the bishop of the Diocese of Davenport.
-When he was ordained a priest he was a member of the Redemptorist congregation and later became a priest in the Diocese of Toledo in America.
+Dennis Gerard Walsh (born June 16, 1965) is an American Catholic prelate serving as the Bishop of Davenport since 2024.
+When he was ordained a priest, he was a member of the Congregation of the Most Holy Redeemer and later became a priest in the Diocese of Toledo, Ohio.

 Biography

 Early life and education

-Dennis Walsh was born on July 16, 1965, in Lima, Ohio, to Daniel and Marilyn Walsh.
+Walsh was born on July 16, 1965, in Lima, Ohio, to Daniel and Marilyn Walsh.
 He was educated at the Elida Local School District where he graduated in 1983.
 He received a Bachelor of Arts degree in philosophy from St. Alphonsus College in Suffield, Connecticut.
 He professed temporary religious vows as a Redemptorist in 1986 and final vows in 1991.
 He studied for the priesthood at Washington Theological Union in Washington, D.C. where he received a Master of Divinity degree in 1992.

 Priesthood

-Walsh was ordained a priest for the Redemptorist Order on May 27, 1992, in the Crypt Church of the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C. by Bishop John Joseph Glynn.
+Walsh was ordained a priest for the Redemptorists on May 27, 1992, in the Crypt Church of the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C., by Bishop John Joseph Glynn.

 After his ordination, the Redemptorists sent Walsh to Iglesia de San Antonio de Padua in Guayama, Puerto Rico, where he studied Spanish.
 After returning to Maryland, they assigned him as parochial vicar at St. Michael Parish in Baltimore.
 Walsh was transferred in 1994 to Immaculate Conception Parish in the South Bronx, New York City, then in 1998 to St. Mary Parish in Sandusky, Ohio.
-In 2000, he was incardinated, or transferred, from the Redemptorists to the Diocese of Toledo in Ohio.
+In 2000, he was incardinated, or transferred, from the Redemptorists to the Diocese of Toledo, Ohio.

 In 2002, the diocese assigned Walsh as pastor of St. John the Evangelist Parish in Defiance, Ohio.
 He then served as the pastor of St. Patrick of Heatherdowns Parish in Toledo, Ohio.
-In 2015 he was appointed pastor of St. John the Evangelist Parish in Delphos, Ohio and St. John the Baptist Parish in Landeck, Ohio.
+In 2015, he was appointed pastor of St. John the Evangelist Parish in Delphos, Ohio and St. John the Baptist Parish in Landeck, Ohio.
 St. Patrick Parish in Spencerville, Ohio and head of school for St. John the Evangelist Elementary and High School were added to his responsibilities in 2016.
 Walsh has also served on various boards and commissions of the diocese.